EchoStar VII

-EchoStar VII is an American geostationary communications satellite which is operated by EchoStar.
-It is positioned in geostationary orbit at a longitude of 119° West, from where it is used to provide high-definition television direct broadcasting services to the United States.
+EchoStar VII is an American geostationary communications satellite which was operated by DISH Network, originally EchoStar.
+It was positioned in geostationary orbit at a longitude of 119° West, from where it is used to provide high-definition television direct broadcasting services to the United States.

 EchoStar VII was built by Lockheed Martin Space Systems, and is based on the A2100 satellite bus.
 It is equipped with 32 Ku band transponders, and at launch it had a mass of 4026 kg, with an expected operational lifespan of around 12 years.
 The launch occurred from Launch Complex 36 at the Cape Canaveral Air Force Station in Florida, on 21 February 2002.
+It was issued a $150,000 fine in October 2023, making it the first satellite to be fined under the FCC's anti-space debris rule.